vatlab/vat-docs/content/Documentation/vtools_commands/init.md

     table      #variants     date message
     variant        4,839    May30 Master variant table

-Variants from the HG00096 and HG00479 samples could be selected to separate variant tables using commands
+Variants from the CEU and JPT samples could be selected to separate variant tables using commands

     % vtools select variant --samples "sample_name=='CEU'" -t CEU